Nanda-Vishvanathan/quizapp/README.md

    A. Download the code or clone the repository.

-   B. Change the directory: cd StubbenEdge
+   B. Open the terminal & change the directory: cd quizapp

    C. install virtual environment:
       Commands: pip install virtualenv